adobe/spacecat-task-processor/README.md

 ## Features
 - Receives and processes messages from SQS
 - Supports multiple task types via modular handlers
-- Handlers for audit status, demo URL preparation, and disabling imports/audits
+- Built-in handlers for audit status, demo URL preparation, disabling imports/audits, generic agent execution, and Slack notifications
 - Extensible and easy to add new handlers

 ## Handlers
 - **opportunity-status-processor**: Checks and reports status audits for a site
 - **disable-import-audit-processor**: Disables specified imports and audits for a site
 - **demo-url-processor**: Prepares and shares a demo URL for a site
+- **agent-executor**: Runs registered AI/LLM agents (e.g., the brand-profile agent) asynchronously after onboarding flows
+- **slack-notify**: Sends Slack notifications (text or block messages) from workflows

 ## Setup
 1. Clone the repository